cfasnacht/co2-sensor/README.md

 # Simple CO2 Sensor PoC with display
-Measures temperatur, CO2 level and humidity
+Displays temperatur, CO2 level and humidity on the display

+Connects to Wifi and prints out the IP address

+The values can also be read with http e.g. with curl http://192.168.1.x

 <img src="https://github.com/cfasnacht/co2-sensor/blob/master/images/esp32-co2-sens.jpg" height="400">

-## Hardware detail:
+## Hardware details:

 1. ESP32 with display and battery managment system https://mikroshop.ch/?gruppe=3&artikel=1820